TEDxCornell/temp-site/design-plan/design-journey.md

 > Include your notes/minutes from your first meeting with your client.

 - Meeting took roughly 15 minutes
+- Attendees: all members and the client
+- See notes above
+- Main points:
   - Seemed to have wanted a more professional and formal website
   - Wanted to attract people who want to speak for TEDxCornell
   - Formal font
   - Contrasting images
   - Emphasis on wanting a forms page
   - Focus on design and presentation

 ### Client Website (Milestone 1)